-- 1. Applications for scientific collections, educational purposes or for teaching survey techniques will include a detailed description of: project objectives, sampling methodologies, detailed sampling sites and quantity of wildlife to be taken, reasons why the collection is not possible during an open season or why collections would exceed the established bag limits and a description of the ultimate disposition of the collected wildlife. - Applications for the purpose of conducting bona fide scientific research must include a detailed study plan which contains the following elements: a statement of the need for the study and expected management application and benefit to the state; a description of study

-- area(s), data collection and analytical methodologies which demonstrate ability to meet study objectives; and a description of financial and other resources which demonstrate ability to meet study objectives. - 3.
-All applications shall be approved by the appropriate Regional Manager, or their designee, with consideration given for potential impacts on state wildlife resources.
-Applications for the purpose of conducting bona fide scientific research must also be approved by the appropriate Terrestrial or Aquatic Section manager or their designee. - 4.
-Employees of the Division, federal or state agencies applying for a job-related Scientific Collecting License shall be exempt from remitting the license fee but must comply with all other provisions of this chapter.
-The license fee will be required for projects outside normal agency duties.
-Temporary employees of the Division who are working under the supervision of a permanent employee who are in possession of a Scientific Collecting License shall not be required to obtain a Scientific Collecting License. - Persons applying for a scientific collecting license to band migratory birds must have a valid bird banding permit issued by the U.S. Fish and Wildlife Service prior to submitting an application to the Division. - 6.
+- 1. The application will include a detailed description of: project objectives, sampling methodologies, detailed sampling sites and quantity of wildlife to be taken, reasons why the collection is not possible during an open season or why collections would exceed the established bag limits, tine literature survey performed to demonstrate need for collecting, and a description of the ultimate disposition of the collected wildlife. - 2.
+All applications shall be approved by the appropriate State Wildlife Manager and Regional Manager, or their designee. with consideration given for potential impacts on the resource. - 3.
+Employees of the Division, federal or state agencies applying for a job-related Scientific Collecting License shall be exempt from remitting the license fee but must comply with all other provisions of this chapter. - The license fee will be required for projects outside normal agency duties.
+Temporary employees of the Division who are working under the supervision of a permanent employee who are in possession of a Scientific Collecting License shall not be required to obtain a Scientific Collecting License. - 4.
+Persons applying for a scientific collecting license to band migratory birds must have a valid bird banding permit issued by the U.S. Fish and Wildlife Service prior to submitting an application to the Division. - 5.
 If an application is denied the applicant shall be notified in writing of the reasons therefore.

 Applications may be denied for the following reasons: - a.
-The collections are not for a scientific or educational purpose, or it is determined by the Division that the proposed research does not constitute bona fide scientific research. - b.
+The collections are not for a scientific or educational purpose. - b.
 The collecting could be conducted during an established season with an appropriate hunting, fishing or trapping license. - c.
 It is determined by the Division that collecting the requested species would be detrimental to the species or its habitat. - d.
 The application is incomplete. - e.
 The application fee is not included. - f.
 Information being sought by the study is already available, as determined by the Division. - g.
-Reporting and notification requirements for previous permits issued to the applicant have not been met. - h.
-Applicant has failed to show compliance with all other applicable local, state or federal law. - 7.
-Applicants must comply with all other applicable local, state and federal laws, including but not limited to requirements set forth in the federal Animal Welfare Act. - 8.
-Applicants denied a license may reapply by re-submitting a corrected or new application or providing additional evidence that addresses the reasons for denial. - 9.
-The license may be suspended for any of the reasons stated in paragraph 6 above or for violation of conditions of the license or of any applicable wildlife statutes or regulations.
+Reporting and notification requirements for previous permits issued to the applicant have not been met - 6.
+Applicants must comply with all other applicable laws. - 7.
+Applicants denied a license may reapply by re-submitting a corrected or new application or

-10. Licenses issued for educational purposes shall not allow the take of live wildlife from the wild.
+- providing additional evidence that the collections requested will not be detrimental to the species or its habitat - 8.
+The license may be suspended for any of the reasons stated in paragraph 6 above or for violation of conditions of the license or of any applicable wildlife statutes or regulations. - 9.
+Licenses issued for educational purposes shall not allow the take of live wildlife from the wild.